 This is a Controlled Document.
 Before using this document check it is the latest version by referring to Council's Controlled Document Register.
-Unless otherwise
+Unless otherwise indicated, printed or downloaded versions of this document are uncontrolled.

 Council may require an independent review of the investigation by a site auditor (EPA accredited).